Try Knights

 Try Knights (トライナイツ, Torainaitsu) is a Japanese rugby manga series written by Shunsaku Yano and illustrated by Chizuka Erisawa, with original character designs by Rihito Takarai.
 It was serialized in Media Factory's shōjo manga magazine Monthly Comic Gene from June 15, 2018, to August 16, 2019, and was collected in three tankōbon volumes.
 An anime television series adaptation by Gonzo aired from July 30 to October 15, 2019.

+Plot

+Despite his passion for the sport, Riku Haruma has abandoned rugby due to his small physique and lack of physical strength.
+Upon entering Seiran High, he witnesses Hikari Kariya playing rugby with raw, instinctive ability.
+Unable to ignore what he sees, Riku offers him technical advice, which immediately improves Hikari's performance.

+Recognizing Riku's keen understanding of the game, Hikari invites him to join the rugby club, seeking to reach higher levels together.
+Inspired by Hikari's passion and natural talent, Riku rediscovers his own love for rugby and agrees to join the team, taking on a strategic role.